Reservations

 Below is a photo of the bandstand, taken from the cove between the Winnipesaukee Pier and the Mount Washington pier.
 Source for this photo was an extremely rare home movie, filmed around 1929.

-Besides music, the structure was used for other purposes, including darts, as seen in the photo below.
+Later on, the structure was used for other purposes than music, including darts, as seen in the photo below.
 Note the newer Mount Washington parked at the docks.

 The bandstand was used as the AMA registration booth during the 1940 Laconia Motorcycle rally.

-The bandstand was removed in the early 1950s.
-Soon after, a new bandstand was built atop the 1940-1987, fourth railroad station.
+The bandstand at Irwin’s was removed in the early 1950s.
+In the late 1950s, a new, rooftop bandstand was built atop the 1940-1987, fourth railroad station.